saurabhje/Truly-Trustable-News/readme.md

 Presenting the community with dose of humurous jokes and making news less scary and less morbid for the average John Doe.

-Brief description of your web app, its purpose, and goals.

 ## Getting Started
 ### Prerequisites